 The company line is "these are professional drivers, incapable of making errors in judgement.
 You must prepare to fight liability from the moment the wreck occurs.

 That means you have to have your own investigative team to look at the scene of the wreck almost as soon as them to make sure ALL evidence is secured.
 Even evidence that might point to negligence on the part of the truck driver.
 You need to get the camera and crash kit that make up modern day trucking.
 There are usually two cameras pointing at the driver and the cab.
 Evidence like that can go missing if you do not send a preservation letter immediately.
 Also, secondary evidence can be found from witnesses who stopped at the scene with their mobile phones, news media that picked up the story and spoke to witnesses on the scene.
-A good trucking lawyer needs to get all of this information before it disappears into the ether.
+A good trucking lawyer in Charleston SC needs to get all of this information before it disappears into the ether.

 Make your case about the Company and not the Driver.
 The defense lawyer will want to make the narrative about you picking on the blue collar American worker trying to get your produce to market on time.
 We want to talk about the negligent company that failed to pull a Driving Record because the Company really needed a driver.
 So it ignored prior wrecks, drug use, evldence of alcoholism, and other evidence that screamed this person is not fit to drive.
 Perhaps their CDL expired recently due to poor driving, but the company helped get them through a refresher course to make that go away.